A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Preliminary

-One interesting fact here is that we don't need to know of $\mu$ and $P_{sa}$ in advance; that is one of the reasons why this policy gradient is favored when the information of the environment is limited, which is a common situation.
+where we used that $\mu$ and $P(s_{t + 1} | s_t, a_t)$ do not depend on $\theta$.
+One interesting fact here is that we do not need explicit knowledge of the initial-state distribution $\mu$ or the transition kernel $P(s' | s, a)$.
+This is one reason why policy gradient methods are attractive when the environment dynamics are unknown.

 Substituting the equation (6) into (3), we get

 Moreover, we can easily prove that